h-alekyan/h-alekyan/README.md

 - 👋 Hi, I’m @h-alekyan
-- 👀 I’m interested in developing technologial tools that augment human capabilities and accelerate mental learning processes.
+- 👀 I’m interested in developing technologial tools that augment human capabilities and accelerate collective thinking.
 - 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on projects in areas of machine learning, edtech and assisstive technologies
 - 📫 How to reach me (https://www.linkedin.com/in/alekyanhovhannes/)